sQu4rks/CICD-Hands_On/sections/05_deploy-to-k8s.md

 We already did that for you, so you can find the YAML files for our deployment in the repository.

-To deploy your app to your local Kubernetes cluster (we will use Minikube here), we can use the `deployment.yaml` file in the kubernetes folder to create the pods on our local cluster.
+To deploy your app to your local Kubernetes cluster (we will use Minikube here), we can use the YAML files in the kubernetes folder to create the pods on our local cluster.

 Please verify that Minikube is up and running using `minikube status`.
 You should see the following output: